 Zach Friedhof is a Troubadour of Peace from Akron Ohio.
 His music is an uplifting blend of folk & soul immersed in love.

-In addition, Zach has released two Kirtan records (Jai Ma and Jai Ma Vol 2), which he leads weekly in person and through Facebook Live.
+In addition, Zach has released four Kirtan records (Jai Ma Vol 1-4), which he leads weekly in person and through Facebook Live.
 He is a yogi, leads meditation and is a co-director of the Yoga Summit of Ohio.
 He also co-created and is the Executive Director of the Big Love Network, which seeks community uplift and engagement though neighbor-led neighborhood initiatives involving arts, skills, and gatherings.
-As a photographer, his first book of meditations and photography, Tiny Meditations, was released 2016, and the follow up will be released in the Fall of 2019.
+As a photographer, his first book of meditations and photography, Tiny Meditations, was released 2016, and has since released 3 more books of photography and meditations / poetry.

 “My soul was hewn from those rocks and stones,” he says.

-Zach hopes this recording and these shows can be a catalyst for uplift, mental health, and community.
+Zach hopes his recordings and shows can be a catalyst for uplift, mental health, and community.